cbernaci/eeg_project/hardware/README.md

 Here I document the circuits tested at each step while building the EEG.
-I wanted to test the SW side of things before hooking up electrodes to my scalp, so I used the Arduino Uno to generate a square wave signal with a duty cycle of 50% to drive some circuits, with each circuit getting progressivly closer to the signal chain needed to handle the electrode signal.
+I wanted to test the SW side of things before hooking up electrodes to my scalp, so I used the Arduino Uno to generate a square wave signal with a duty cycle of 50% to drive some circuits, with each circuit getting progressively closer to the signal chain needed to handle the electrode signal.

 The order of progression for the circuits are: